bokkypoobah/TopSecrets/README.md

 The steps required are:

+* Connect Hardware
-* Assemble Device
+* Install Software

+TODO:

-* Install Raspberry Pi Operating System on a MicroSD card
+* Install Raspberry Pi OS on a MicroSD card
 * Insert the MicroSD card into your Raspberry Pi device and boot the device
 * Connect to the network
 * Download a standalone version of the Shamir39 tool onto your device